Valencia, Negros Oriental

 Our Lady of the Abandoned is the patroness of Valencia, and her feast day is celebrated annually every October 12 with the town fiesta.
 The fiesta is an official non-working holiday for the town.

 History

 Valencia was originally named Ermita, which means "a secluded place", due to its being a refuge from marauding Muslim pirates.
 In 1856, it was renamed Nueva Valencia by Spanish colonizers, in honor of its parish priest Father Matias Villamayor from Valencia, Spain.
 He also had a fountain brought over from his aforementioned hometown, which currently sits in front of the Town Hall.

-In 1920, it was renamed Luzurriaga (often times misspelt as Luzuriaga) in honour of Don Carlos Ruíz de Luzurriaga, a delegate from Negros island to the Philippine Legislature who promised town officials he would work hard to help improve the town.
+In 1920, it was renamed Luzuriaga (often times misspelt as Luzurriaga) in honour of Don Carlos Ruíz de Luzuriaga, a delegate from Negros island to the Philippine Legislature who promised town officials he would work hard to help improve the town.
 The town reverted to Valencia in 1948, by virtue of Republic Act 252.